Fruiticecake/Faster/README.md

 #### e.g. `true`

-Compile only body pug.
+Only body pug is compiled.

 You need to code `header.php` and `footer.php`.

 ### lang: string

-lang attribute of html tag.
+lang attribute of html tag

 ### meta: object